What does ‘juniors’ mean?

 When do juniors train?

-All Year 4 and Year 5 athletes train on a Thursday evening 5.30-6.30 and new Year 6 and Year 7 athletes train on a Wednesday 6.30-8.00 in the Development Group - more information about that below.
+From September 2016, Years 4 and 5 athletes will train on a Tuesday or Wednesday evening between 5.30pm to 6.30pm.
+Each group will contain a mixture of years 4 and 5 athletes.
+New Year 6 and Year 7 athletes train on a Wednesday 6.30-8.00 in the Development Group - more information about that below.
 As the athletes get older they may be invited to train on a Tuesday evening 6.30-7.30 and at other times such as a Saturday morning as suggested by their coach.

 Where do training sessions take place?